aucad/aml-networks/readme.md

 # Adversarial Machine Learning in Network Intrusion Detection Systems

-This repository implements an evaluation pipeline to measure success rate of adversarial machine learning evasion attacks in network intrusion detection systems (NIDS).
-It involves evaluation of select classifiers -- trained on network data sets (of benign and malicious traffic flows) -- against adversarial black-box attacks and defenses.
-Currently supported classifiers are Keras deep neural network and a tree-based ensemble learner XGBoost.
-Both classifiers are enhanced with an adversarial robustness property.
+This repository implements an **evaluation pipeline** to measure success rate of adversarial machine learning evasion attacks in network intrusion detection systems (NIDS).
+It involves evaluation of select classifiers — trained on network data sets of benign and malicious traffic flows — against adversarial black-box attacks, and with/out defenses.
+The currently supported classifiers are: Keras deep neural network, and a tree-based ensemble learner XGBoost.
+Both classifiers can be enhanced with an adversarial robustness during the training phase.

 This repository provides an implementation to perform various experiments in the specified setting.
-Instructions for running pre-defined experiments, and extended custom usage, is explained in section ["Usage"](#usage) below.
+Instructions for running pre-defined experiments, and extended custom usage, is explained in ["Usage" section](#usage) below.

 **Datasets**: we consider two network traffic captures: